parallella/pal/QUESTIONS.md

   A: 0..2pi

 * Q: Work with matrix objects or on arrays?
-  A:
+  A: Raw arrays as default

-* Q: Work with explicit C99 native types?
+* Q: Work with explicit C99 native types for DSP library?
   A:  Yes, no savings in hidden structures, except for types

 * Q: Library vs API portability?